kennethy/notes-refactoring/README.md

 **10. Data Clumps**

 When three or four data items are used together in multiple places, either as class fields or function parameters.
-If deleting one of data value would make the rest meaningful, it could be a sign to make a class to group the data.
+If deleting one of data value would make the rest meaningless, it could be a sign to make a class to group the data.

+**11. Primitive Obsession**

+Using primitive data types when it's more appropriate to create fundamental types appropraite to the domain space.

+**12. Repeated Switches**

+The same conditional switching logic pops up in different places.
+Use polymorphism to help alleviate this.

+**13. Loops**

+With the support of first-class functions, use pipeline operations (such as filter, reduce, and map) to replace loops

+**14. Lazy Element**

+Using elements that are expected to grow but never do so.
+Should just get rid of them.

+**15. Speculative Generality**

+Adding all sorts of hooks in advance when they will not be used.

+**16. Temporary Field**

+A class field that is set only in certain circumstances.

+**17. Message Chains**

+When a client asks one object for another object, and so on.

+**18. Middle Man**

+When client talks to a class that delegates most of its methods to another class.

+**19. Inside Trading**

+When exceptions are made to allow classes to talk to each other when they ideally should not.

+**20. Large Class**

+When a class does too much and have too many fields.

+**21. Alternative Classes with Different Interfaces**

+When interface is different for similar classes.
+Should keep the interface the same to support substituion.

+**22. Data Class**

+When data holders are being manipulated in far too much detail by other classes.

+**23. Refused Request**

+When subclass inherits all the data and methods that it may not need.
+It's a much stronger smell when subclass is reusing behaviour but does not want to support the interface of the superclass.

+**24. Comments**

+Comments used as deodorant.

 # Tips